 “Or… just write me a check, genau?
 Like a normal person.”

-With the phone pressed against his ear Ekster headed toward the main street, twisting and turning his torso in an attempt to avoid touching any of the sweaty passersby in the crowded alley.
+Phone pressed against his ear, Ekster headed toward the main street, having to twist and turn his torso to dodge the masses of sweaty sightseers.
 God, how he hated spending Saturdays downtown.
 The brewing heat trapped between the city walls boiled his brain like minced meat in hot stew, slowing his cognitive thinking down to the point of making him feel silly.

-“But where would be the fun in that, Mina?”
-He told the German girl on the other side of the line.
+“But where would be the fun in that, Mina?” he told the Bavarian girl on the other side of the line.
 She was a tough one to convince; nothing wrong with a little push-back.

 “Donations are donations, sir.
 I don't really know why you’d have to make them more fun, per se.
 If you’re not planning on simply donating money to the college sports facilities, don't contact me again.
 Klar?
 I don’t have time to take on any side gigs.”